You are seeing this page because you are using an unsupported browser.

 As the airport's local planning authority, UDC ensure that the airport is compliant with all Section 106 planning obligations, some of which relate to aircraft operations.
 UDC also investigate aviation fuel odour complaints received from the general public; they also are invited to formally and independently audit the noise complaints procedures annually.

-STACC fulfils our obligations under section 35 of the Civil Aviation Act 1982 (as amended by the Airports Act 1986) to have an independant consultative committee whose terms of reference are:
+STACC fulfils our obligations under section 35 of the Civil Aviation Act 1982 (as amended by the Airports Act 1986) to have an independent consultative committee whose terms of reference are:

-This is a working group which brings together the Department for Transport (DfT), NATS, local authorities, other interest groups and London Stansted flight evaluation team to discuss a wide range of noise and track keeping issues.
+This is a working group which brings together the Department for Transport (DfT), NATS, local authorities, other interest groups and London Stansted's Flight Evaluation Unit (FEU) to discuss a wide range of noise and track keeping issues.
 NTKWG also monitors track keeping performance, noise and height infringements and noise complaint data.
+Below you will find our quarterly reports that are presented to members of NTKWG.
+Alternatively, a more in-depth explanation of our operations and reporting figures can be found in our new FEU Quarterly Reports, here.

 A sub-group of STACC, the aims of the groups are to:

 We hope that our dedicated section of the website for noise provides answers to all the possible questions you may have.
-However, if you can't find what you're looking for, we'd like to hear from you.
+However, if you can't find what you're looking for, please feel free to contact us.